Takitu: Name

-On the basis of the Ugaritic form of the name it has been proposed that it was derived from the Semitic root dqq, "small."
-Meindert Dijkstra instead suggested that it might be connected with the Hurrian word taki, "beautiful."
+On the basis of the Ugaritic form of the name it has been proposed that it was derived from the Semitic root dqq, "small".
+It can accordingly be translated as "the small one".
+Meindert Dijkstra instead suggested that it might be connected with the Hurrian word taki, "beautiful".

 Character

 Takitu fulfilled the role of Ḫepat's servant and divine vizier (sukkal).
 Volkert Haas characterizes her as Ḫepat's closest confidante in myths.
 Dennis Pardee argues that in Ugarit she belonged to the same group of deities as Pidray, a local goddess considered to be analogous to Ḫepat.

-While myths the role of Ḫepat's attendant belongs to Takitu, in some ritual texts it instead belongs to Tiyabenti, a deity whose gender is unclear according to Gary Beckman, but identified as a goddess by Marie-Claude Trémouille.
-According to Alfonso Archi, Tiyabenti's name has Hurrian origin and means "he who speaks favorably" or "she who speaks favorably."
-Takitu and Tiyabenti coexist in offering lists, where both can accompany Ḫepat, which most likely means that theories according to which one of them was merely an epithet of the other are unsubstantiated.
+While in myths the role of Ḫepat's attendant belongs to Takitu, in some ritual texts it instead belongs to Tiyabenti, a deity whose gender is unclear according to Gary Beckman, but identified as a goddess by Marie-Claude Trémouille.
+According to Alfonso Archi, Tiyabenti's name has Hurrian origin and means "he who speaks favorably" or "she who speaks favorably".
+Takitu and Tiyabenti coexist in offering lists, where both can accompany Ḫepat, which according to Marie-Claude Trémouille indicates that theories according to which one of them was merely an epithet of the other are unsubstantiated.

-One offering lists of the circle of Ḫepat refers to Takitu as Taki-Takitu, "the beautiful Takitu."
+An offering lists focused on the circle of Ḫepat refers to Takitu as Taki-Takitu, "the beautiful Takitu".
 According to Volkert Haas, she was imagined as a youthful deity.